 - Bronze.
-Anthem Bronze plans have lower monthly premiums, but they have the highest copays and deductibles of all of Anthem’s plans.
-People with bronze plans can expect Anthem to pay for approximately 60% of medical costs.
+Bronze plans have lower monthly premiums, but they have the highest copays and deductibles of all of plans.
+People with bronze plans can expect them to pay for approximately 60% of medical costs.

 - Silver.
 Silver plans have somewhat higher premiums than bronze plans, but they have lower copays and deductibles.
-People who pay for an Anthem silver plan can expect Anthem to cover approximately 70% of their medical fees.
+People who have a silver plan can expect Anthem to cover approximately 70% of their medical fees.

 - Gold.
-Anthem’s gold plan has the most expensive monthly premiums, but plan holders benefit from paying the lowest deductibles possible.
+Their gold plan has the most expensive monthly premiums, but plan holders benefit from paying the lowest deductibles possible.
 Copays are also negligible compared to bronze and silver plans.
-Anthem covers approximately 80% of medical fees for gold plan holders.
+They cover approximately 80% of medical fees for gold plan holders.

 - Platinum.
-Anthem’s platinum level is only available in California.
+Platinum level is only available in California.
 While the premiums are higher, it has a very low or nonexistent deductible.
 It also has the lowest out-of-pocket copays and offers comprehensive coverage.

-Anthem health insurance plans generally cover outpatient treatment for people who have been diagnosed with substance use disorders.
-Outpatient treatment is suitable for people suffering from addiction at any level of severity, since outpatient rehab comes in many levels of care.
+Their health insurance plans generally cover outpatient treatment for people who have been diagnosed with substance use disorders.
+Outpatient treatment is suitable for people suffering from addiction at any level of severity since outpatient rehab comes in many levels of care.
 These levels of care include partial hospitalization programs (PHPs), intensive outpatient programs (IOPs), outpatient programs (OPs), and aftercare planning.
-Anthem often supports patients as they progress from one level of care to another.
+They often support patients as they progress from one level of care to another.